Rikthepixel/react-blend/README.md

 Friendly reminder that they still come with the disadvantage of being harder to debug compared to hooks.
 So use higher order components when it is useful to decrease complexity in an application.

-## Planned HOCs and Hooks
+## Possible planned HOCs and Hooks

 - `withReactQuery` - Not unlike `withAsync` but using React/Tanstack query for caching and fetching.
-Very convenient, have used it in the past
+Very convenient, have used it in the past.
+This might be contained in a separate package since it needs a peer-dependency to tanstack query.
 - `withParams` - Take-in query/route params, `UrlSearchParams`, etc. and validate them.
 If they aren't valid don't show the component.
-Prevents invalid route states
+Prevents invalid route states.